VictorTeixeiraS/projects/projects/link-analyzer/5-main/readme.md

 npm run start BASE_URL
 ```

 Where `BASE_URL` is the root URL of the website we want to crawl.
-For example, you can test using my personal blog if you want, `https://wagslane.dev`.
+For example, you can test with my blog if you want: `https://wagslane.dev`.

 Create a main function and call it.